 Posting Open Date 01/24/2020

 Is this a pooled posting?
 No

 As one of the leading companies in Canada, Vancouver Community College opens variety of opportunities for employees to grow and make them as future leaders of the professional and disciplined.
-Vancouver Community College also offers a dynamic work environment in order to encourage employees to give optimally, and at the same time, you are able to upgrade new skills and knowledge through the company programs.
+Vancouver Community College also gives a dynamic work environment in order to encourage employees to give optimally, and at the same time, you are able to learn new skills and knowledge through the company programs.

-If You are fascinated to send an application for Associate Director Indigenous Education & Community Engagement Jobs Vancouver February 2020 by Vancouver Community College, please prepare requirements files and documents immediately.
+If You are fascinated to send an application for Associate Director Indigenous Education & Community Engagement Job Openings Vancouver, September 2020 by Vancouver Community College, please prepare requirements files and documents as soon as possible.
 To apply by online, please click the "Apply" button below.
-If you still do not satisfy with a job recruitment above, you can try to read more jobs list in Vancouver region from another company below.
+If you still do not satisfy with a hiring job above, you can try to read more jobs list in Vancouver, region from another company below.